p5a0u9l/coffee-pi-radar/report/ReportDraft.md

 This process naturally led to the development of two tools which became essential throughout the development - software audio oscilliscopes that plugged into various source data formats.
 Eventually this settled into one program used to pull various results from the Pi to the development laptop and display the data in real-time in Matlab figures.
 The second program is similar except that is fetches data from either the disk or the sound card and performs some processing and then displays those results in a streaming fashion.

 Finally, algorithms were migrated to Python on the Linux system and development proceeded over remote shell only.
 During this phase, publishing results to sockets that could be read from my laptop using the tool mentioned above was critical for testing and integration.

-The design procedure relied on having the reference design as a starting point, signal processing knowledge, an understanding of the mathematics and physics involved, and the ability to iterate in rapid-prototyping environments like Matlab and Python until results agreed with expectations.
-We feel that this approach is suitable for research projects intending to demonstrate capability.
-While it is acknowledged that a more formal top-down methodology ensures success in a production environment, working in research and development, we believe that creativity and persistence produce demonstration results quicker and cheaper than the process-oriented nature of production.

 ### System Description
 #### Specification of the public interface